Everyone needs some encouragement (or a good kick in the ass) every now and then- and Firefighters are no different!

 Ben Thompson- You can be the hero someone needs

-Thompson gets really honest about something we all experience as Firefighters- abuse of the 911 system.
+Thompson gets really honest about something we all experience as Firefighters- disregard of the 911 system.

 And anyone that has been a firefighter, medic or first responder (hell, even the families of those that serve our communities) know that some people don’t understand how important and valuable the 911 system is.